Zhang Weili: Post title reign and second title shot

-A rematch between Zhang and Namajunas for the UFC Women's Strawweight Championship took place on November 6, 2021 at UFC 268.
+A rematch between Zhang and Namajunas for the UFC Women's Strawweight Championship took place on November 6, 2021, at UFC 268.
 After a back and forth bout, Weili lost the fight via split decision.
 14 out of 22 media scores gave it to Namajunas.

-A rematch between Zhang and Joanna Jędrzejczyk took place on June 11, 2022 at UFC 275.
+A rematch between Zhang and Joanna Jędrzejczyk took place on June 11, 2022, at UFC 275.
 For this fight Zhang trained at Bangtao Muay Thai & MMA gym in Thailand and worked with Josh Hinger.
 Zhang won the fight via knockout with a spinning backfist in the second round.
 This win earned her the Performance of the Night award and the Crypto.com "Fan Bonus of the Night" awards paid in bitcoin of US$10,000 for third place.

-Weili faced reigning champion Carla Esparza for the UFC Women's Strawweight Championship on November 12, 2022, at UFC 281.
+Zhang faced reigning champion Carla Esparza for the UFC Women's Strawweight Championship on November 12, 2022, at UFC 281.
 Zhang won the bout and regained the championship by the way of a rear-naked choke submission in the second round.
 This win earned her the Performance of the Night award.
-Zhang was promoted to Brown Belt in Brazilian Jiu-Jitsu following her win.
+Zhang was promoted to brown belt in Brazilian jiu-jitsu following her win.

+Zhang next defended her title against Amanda Lemos on August 19, 2023, at UFC 292.
+She defeated Lemos via unanimous decision after a dominant performance, with Zhang out striking Lemos 296–29, the largest differential for a women's fight in UFC history.
+The emphatic win also earned Zhang her fourth Performance of the Night award.

+Zhang faced Yan Xiaonan on April 13, 2024, at UFC 300.This was the first all-China title fight.
+She won the bout by unanimous decision.

+Zhang made her third title defense against The Ultimate Fighter: Team Joanna vs. Team Cláudia strawweight tournament winner Tatiana Suarez on February 9, 2025 at UFC 312.
+She won the fight by unanimous decision.

+Move to Flyweight

+Weili vacated her strawweight title on October 25, 2025 and challenged two-time UFC Women's Flyweight Champion Valentina Shevchenko for the title on November 15, 2025 at UFC 322.
+She lost the fight by unanimous decision.